Growing better communities with UX design

 What attracted you to Xero?

 I took four or five months off work to focus on the startup and volunteer with Habitat for Humanity, building a house in Fiji for a homeless family.
-I knew I had to go back to work, but I wanted to prioritise things that were important to me, and to do that I needed a better work-life balance.
+I knew I had to go back to work, but I wanted to prioritize things that were important to me, and to do that I needed a better work-life balance.
 I also wanted to work somewhere that shared my values around using design to support communities.

 I had heard about Xero’s amazing culture through friends, so I knew that flexible working wasn’t just something they talked about but something they really believed in.
 And when I found out their goal is to help small businesses thrive, I knew it was the place for me.
-I really empathise with small business owners now, because I know what it’s like to start a business and worry about the accounting and tax side of things.
+I really empathize with small business owners now, because I know what it’s like to start a business and worry about the accounting and tax side of things.

 From my previous work, I also know that mental health is a huge and almost unspoken issue among small business owners, so knowing that Xero uses design to alleviate some of that stress and provide mental health support to customers and employees really resonated with me.
 I wanted to get behind it and design products that help people get home to their kids and have a better work-life balance in their business.